 Your accommodations will be ready around lunchtime on the first day of the retreat.
 If you arrive before your place is ready, you can hang out in any of the common areas.
 Usually there are delicious snacks or brunch available in the dining room.

-The first group get-together will happen in the evening.
+The first group get-together will happen in the evening of arrival day.
 It will not be a yoga practice.
 It will be an orientation to the week ahead and the retreat center.
 Dinner will be provided that evening as well.

-On the last day, there will be breakfast/brunch and maybe even lunch, depending on when everyone is leaving.
+On the last day, there will be breakfast/brunch and maybe even lunch, depending on when your flights leaves.